 OBLIGATION-FREE TRIAL DETAILS

 Tuition is a personal experience and no one classroom is the same!
-To give students the chance to get to know ACE, see the quality of our resources and meet our teachers, we offer an obligation-free one week trial period when starting our UCAT foundations or extension course (not available for mocks).
+To give students the chance to get to know ACE, see the quality of our resources and meet our teachers, we offer an obligation-free one week trial period when starting our UCAT foundations or course (not available for extension or mocks).

 If the student chooses to continue, the invoiced fees will include this two week trial period.
 If the student chooses to discontinue, they will not be charged for these lessons.